-The goal of out program is to evaluate and help you habituate your tinnitus so it will no longer affect your daily life negatively.
+The goal of our program is to evaluate and help you habituate your tinnitus so it will no longer affect your daily life in a negative way.

-The first step toward combating tinnitus is a hearing test.
+The first step toward combating tinnitus is a hearing evaluation.
 This can either be done here at our office, or provided by another audiologist you have seen in the past 6 months.
-After you hearing test is reviewed, our audiologist will determine if you are a candidate for our program.
-If approved as a candidate, intial couseling will be provided and we will set up future appointments to discuss potential treatments and solutions.
+After your hearing results are reviewed, our audiologist will determine if you are a candidate for our program.
+If approved as a candidate, initial counseling will be provided and a future appointment will be scheduled to discuss potential treatments and solutions.

-During your second appointment, our audiologist will walk you through the various options availble.
-If you decide to move forward, we will discuss the best options and create a habituation plan.
-The first step in habituation is to make it so your tinnitus is not the primary sound you hear, so solutions vary greatly depending on the patient and their specific concerns.
+During your second appointment, our audiologist will walk you through the various options available.
+If you decide to pursue treatment, we will discuss the best options and create a habituation plan.
+The first step in habituation is to make it so your tinnitus is not the primary sound you hear.
+Therefore, solutions will vary greatly depending on the patient and their specific concerns.